4DV4NC3M3N7/riscv-emu/README.md

 The code that the emulator will be executing is on crt0.s, timer.s and test.c which includes the main function and exeption handler written in C.

 ### Known Issues.
-The timer interrupts are not working correctly and if enabled the emulator will glitch on a infinite loop.
+The timer interrupts are not synchronized correctly yet.